kvoloshenko/GAI_KMS_01/README.md

 * Conditional edges decide which node to visit next

 ![Nodes_Edges_01.png](Images%2FNodes_Edges_01.png)

+## _AI_Tools.py_
+This module facilitates advanced text processing and retrieval using embeddings and other natural language processing techniques.
+It leverages various tools such as OpenAI for generating responses, FAISS for efficient vector similarity search, Loguru for robust logging, and LangChain for splitting text into manageable chunks and calculating embeddings.

+This code covers setting up API clients, splitting text into chunks, obtaining embeddings, creating and loading vector knowledge bases, and combining different retrieval methods to get the most relevant text chunks based on a given topic.
+Each function is modular and well-documented, easing the maintenance and extension of functionality.

 ## Configuration
 1. In the folder "./Python" you need to create a file ".env" with the value of the OPENAI_API_KEY, example: